femueller/python-n26/README.md

 ## Disclaimer

 This project is not affiliated with N26 GmbH/N26 Inc. if you want to learn more about it, visit https://n26.com/.

+We've been trying [hard to collaborate with N26](https://github.com/femueller/python-n26/issues/107#issuecomment-1008825746) however, it's been always really challenging.
+There is no guarantee that this project continues to work at any point, since none of the API endpoints are really documented.